LinusHeu/arduino-pico/docs/fs.rst

 Opens the next file in the directory pointed to by the File.
 Only valid when ``File.isDirectory() == true``.

-rewindDirectory  (compatibiity method, not recommended for new code)
+rewindDirectory  (compatibility method, not recommended for new code)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code:: cpp